-We know that parenthood is exciting but also hard.
+Children don't come with instructions.
+We're here to help.
 Our Growing Well programming provides intensive home visitation services to support expecting families and families parenting young children.
-Home visiting is a proven family-strengthening strategy where we partner with parents to support healthy family functioning and positive parenting.
-Our Growing Well programming is person-centered and trauma informed.
-Services are also free, voluntary and available until children reach school age.
+Our early childhood home visiting programming is person-centered and trauma informed.
+Services are also free, voluntary, and available until children reach school age.

 Research shows that early childhood experiences, both positive and negative, have a direct impact on health, development, and lifelong learning.
 Our early childhood programs work to prevent adverse childhood experiences by increasing family resilience and building on protective factors.
 We work in partnership with families to increase overall well-being, achieve stability, and ensure that their children are healthy, safe and ready to succeed in school, work and life.